 Japan Railways Trains to Suzuka :

 There is another station called Suzuka Circuit Inou which is also connected by rail to Nagoya.
 This line is operated by another company called Japan Railways.
 There are express trains tagged as "Suzuka Grand Prix" that run non-stop from Nagoya to Suzuka Inou.
 Reservations need to be made a day before travel.
 JR Pass ( mentioned earlier ) can be used for a partial portion of the journey on this route.
-However its a 30 minute walk to the circuit from the station and not such a popular option.
+However, it is a 30-minute walk to the circuit from the station and not such a popular option.

 F1 Village, Fan Zones :

 The circuit has multiple merchandising outlets and the largest concentration of stores is near the circuit's main entrance ( closest to the final corner and pit grandstands ).
 These stores offer Circuit Merchandise, Support Races Merchandise, F1 Teams Merchandise and even Model Cars!
 The stores are well stocked and run late into Sunday night.
 Prices of some products are cheaper than those sold at races in Europe.

 Remember to carry sufficient cash since ATMs are limited around a track.
 Comfortable walking shoes and wet weather gear are equally important.

 Past the Ticket Scanning Gates, we have a huge F1 Village...known as the GP Square, behind the main grandstand area.
 It can easily rival F1 Villages at newer circuits.
 Each Team has its merchandising stalls and most of them are crowded!
 Kimi Raikkonen is the most popular driver and the Alfa Romeo merchandising stores were empty by Friday Afternoon!
 The F1 Store also puts up its kiosk and there are many unique products on sale, so do visit them.